leegengyu/OverTheWire-Bandit/README.md

 There is a git repository at ssh://bandit31-git@localhost/home/bandit31-git/repo.
 The password for the user bandit31-git is the same as for the user bandit31.
 Clone the repository and find the password for the next level.
 * This level was more straightforward than I thought because the README gave clear instructions to solving the challenge, which is to push a file to the remote repository.
 Given that the repository is cloned by many who doing this challenge as well, I was thinking that the push would be rejected, but yet the password would be given.
 * First, create the file key.txt with the line "May I come in?".
-Then, execute git add ., git commit -am "Random message", and then you would supposedly execute git push.
+Then, execute `git add .`, `git commit -am "Random message"`, and then you would supposedly execute `git push`.
 * However, we find that there is "nothing to commit" after executing the commit command, which led me to look into the .gitignore file, which contains a list of files and file extensions which would be ignored whenever files are staged to be pushed.
 * Note: The dot ('.') character in git add . meant that all files in the repository were to be checked for changes and staged to be pushed.
 We can specify individual files as well instead of the dot parameter.
 * Open .gitignore and we find that the only line in there is a rule that implies that all .txt files are ignored during the process above.
 Remove this line, run those 3 commands and the password is then revealed to us.